ML929/Activity-6-Unity-Tutorial/README.md

 Short discrptions

 This is activity 6 Unity tutorial assignment.
 Following the jump tutorial and did some map editing.
+Added more buildings and tracks into the map.
+Changed the speed of player.